A True Story of Murder, Blackmail, and Real Estate Greed in 1979 Los Angeles

 CHAPTER ONE: A DECK FOR ALL SEASONS

-Everything rode on the bullet scheduled to fly from the barrel of a vintage rifle originally mass-produced to kill Nazis.
-So much hinged on a single projectile needed to free up the spoils in the kickoff of a lucrative enterprise that Los Angeles had never seen before.
-If the designated shooter misfired, and his chief’s brackish vengeance went un-expunged, beware.
-The next bullet might have the assassin’s name emblazoned on it.
+Everything rode on the bullet about to be fired from a vintage rifle mass-produced during World War II to kill Nazis.
+So much hinged on it striking its target to generate the seed money for a lucrative enterprise that Los Angeles had never seen before.
+But if the triggerman misfired, depriving the ringleader of not only that cash but his almost-reptilian hunger for revenge, he and his accomplice understood the next bullets might well have their names written on them.

-The killers who’d driven in from points east were different breeds united by a common purpose.
-The triggerman was a diminutive, helmet-haired character salivating to use the big gun he’d acquired in a crafty haggle.
-His wingman was a thin, lyrically named crook without his cohorts’ felony notches.
-Both were atop heroin dragons when tonight’s launch button was pressed, but they’d made emergency landings to attempt sobering up in a snap.
-Coffee.
-A frigid shower.
-The last thing they intended to do was quibble over timing with a boss whose buzzard-y face was the final visage a handful of unfortunate sorts ever saw.
+The would-be assassins, who’d driven in from points east, were different breeds united by a common purpose.
+The designated shooter was a diminutive, helmet-haired character salivating to use the high-powered rifle he’d acquired in a crafty haggle.
+His wingman was a thin, lyrically named crook without his cohorts’ felony pedigrees.
+Both were tripping on heroin when Pat pressed the launch button on the job, and they’d tried their best to sober before he picked them up.
+Coffee, a frigid shower: the last thing they intended to do was quibble over timing with someone whose buzzard-y face was the last thing a handful of unfortunate folks ever saw.

-Anyone fuzzy about what “Pat” was capable of doing should interview their ex-associate, the one who’d developed misgivings after accepting this contract and fled town.
-Welching on his promise had visited terror on his family and nearly resulted in his own skull being rearranged with a .357-Magnum on a San Francisco sidewalk.
-Someone else who’d infuriated Pat was unable to vocalize any warnings.
+Anyone confused about what “Pat” was capable of doing should interview their ex-associate, the one who’d developed misgivings after accepting this contract and fled town.
+Welching on that promise had visited terror on his family for months, and nearly resulted in his own skull being rearranged with a .357-Magnum on a Haight Ashbury sidewalk.
+Another person who’d infuriated Pat was unable to vocalize any warnings.
 He’d gone from sipping cocktails on a fall afternoon to being set ablaze in the scrubland outside LA.
 Pat’s management philosophy about his underlings completing their assignments was absolute.
-He’d tolerate no job-suggestion boxes.
-Only compliance.
+He’d tolerate no job-suggestion boxes, only compliance.

-From his recesses, Pat cringed and cursed, fit to be tied, questioning if he should’ve toted along a lucky rabbit’s foot.
-How gruesome things would get for prey and predators alike, he knew, if that window’s glare didn’t blind his target from spotting what was happening, from realizing what was lurking beneath those dripping eaves.
+Pat inside must’ve cringed and cursed, questioning if he should’ve toted along a lucky rabbit’s foot.
+He also had a crisis brewing.
+If that window’s glare didn’t blind the marked-man from spotting what was happening, from realizing what was lurking beneath those rainy eaves, things were about to get bloody for everyone.

 Copyright Chip Jacobs; all rights reserved.